 Because the content of the digital and paper tests is the same, students can still use Official SAT Practice on Khan Academy to practice their skills for the SAT, PSAT 10, and PSAT 8/9.
-But with the digital tests, students should also use the Student Digital Test Preview to become familiar with the testing environment.
+But with the digital tests, students should also use the Student Digital Test Preview to become familiar with the testing environment and the Desmos calculator.

 Some students may need different accommodations for digital testing than for paper testing.
 Read more about accommodations.